A win for women worldwide: Historic global treaty to end violence and harassment at work agreed today

 - CARE is greatly encouraged by the agreed ILO Convention text which defines violence and harassment in the world of work progressively, with a strong gender dimension and underlines an inclusive, integrated and gender-responsive approach to ending violence and harassment related to work.

 - CARE celebrates that the ILO Convention recognises the right of everyone to a world of work free from violence and harassment, including gender-based violence and harassment.

 - CARE strongly welcomes that the ILO Convention is about the world of work beyond the physical workplace such as the commute to work or ‘the home’ when that is a place of work.

 - CARE welcomes the recognition by governments that there is a link between domestic violence and the world of work and the ILO Convention text sets out a commitment for measures that can contribute to ending domestic violence.

 - CARE believes it is very important that governments have agreed the ILO Convention covers all workers everywhere – for example, it applies to all sectors, whether private or public, both in the formal and informal economy, and whether in urban and rural areas.

-CARE is a leading humanitarian organisation fighting global poverty.
-CARE places special focus on working alongside poor women and girls because, equipped with the proper resources, they have the power to lift whole families and entire communities out of poverty.
-Last year, CARE worked in 94 countries and reached more than 80 million people around the world.
-To learn more, please visit www.care.org and www.care-international.org.
+Founded in 1945, CARE is a leading humanitarian organization fighting global poverty and providing lifesaving assistance in emergencies.
+In 100 countries around the world, CARE places special focus on working alongside poor girls and women because, equipped with the proper resources, they have the power to help lift whole families and entire communities out of poverty.
+To learn more, visit www.care-international.org.